 Carers often feel that moving the person into a home is a betrayal.
 You may feel that you have let the person down, or that you should have coped for longer.
 You may have previously promised the person that you would always look after them at home and now feel forced to break that promise.

 Talk this through with someone who understands and who can help you come to terms with your decision.
 Remember that any promises were probably made in a completely different situation, when you had no idea of what might happen in the future.
 It may help to talk to other carers at a support group, but don't let others who are still caring at home add to your sense of guilt.
 Everyone's situation is different.

 The move to a care home doesn't need to mean that you give up your caring role completely, unless this is what you want - it's just a different way of caring.
 Your involvement can still be very important.
 Some carers feel that residential care helps them to have a better relationship with the person, as their time together can be more special, less stressful, and more like it used to be before the constant worry about practicalities.
 Moving into residential care is, however, a time of transition - it may take the person and their carer some time to settle down and get used to the change.

 When someone with dementia dies, many carers say that they initially feel some sense of relief that the person is dead and any suffering is over.
 Then they feel ashamed or shocked that they have had these feelings.

 Relief is a normal reaction.
 Many carers go through much of their grieving process throughout the illness, as they notice each small deterioration in the person as the dementia progresses.
 Talk to people about your feelings and remember that bereavement can cause a wide range of emotions, and there is no one 'right' way to feel when someone you have been caring for has died.
-For more information see factsheet 507, Grief and bereavement.
+For more information see factsheet 507, Grief, loss and bereavement.